-If you pay attention to physical Gold flows and increased government gold bullion buying figures, you will often hear and or see the term “ton” or “tonne” used.
+If you pay attention to physical gold flows and increased government gold bullion buying figures, you will often hear and or see the term “gold ton” or “gold tonne” used.

-When referring to physical precious metals, a ton simply refers to a metric tonne.
-For .999 fine physical gold bullion or any other precious metal, a metric tonne is exactly 32,150.7 troy ounces of gold or other precious metals.
+When referring to precious physical metals, a ton refers to a metric tonne.
+For .999 fine physical gold bullion or any other precious metal, a metric tonne is exactly 32,150.7 troy ounces of gold or other precious metal.

 What is a ton of Gold worth?